{/*

 One of the most important jobs for any marketer is to find where the audience is for their product.
 If they’re selling farming equipment, they need to find the farmers.
 If they’re selling sports cars, they need to find wealthy car enthusiasts.

-Web scraping is a quick way to find that information, particularly if you point it at social media and filter through to find the right people by using web data integration.
-You can use it to build a database of names and details, which you can then feed into the sales funnel to start outreach activities to those prospective customers.
+Web scraping is a quick way to find that information, particularly if you point it at social media and filter through it to find the right people using web data integration.
+You can use it to build a database of names and details, which you can feed into the sales funnel to start outreach activities to those prospective customers.

 2. Market research